HDR Workbench

 • Input focus: Radiance .hdr sources used in rendering, lighting, panoramas, and image-based lighting workflows.

-• Best fit: tone mapping checks, quick file inspection, and browser-based review of HDR assets.
+• Best fit: tone mapping checks, dynamic-range inspection, equirectangular skybox preview, and browser-based HDR review.

 When to use this tool